Tiantsoa79/cc-d1-my-wallet-Tiantsoa79/README.md

 ### JavaScript Wallet App

 #### Description
 A basic wallet application implemented in JavaScript that runs in a Node.js environment.
-Users can make transactions, check balance, view transaction history, and exit.
+Users can make transactions (deposit or withdraw), check balance, view transaction history, and exit.

 #### How to Run
 1. Ensure you have Node.js installed on your system.